Cash or Card? Your 2025 Guide to Managing Money in Southeast Asia

 Definitely!
 While credit cards work well for bigger expenses, cash is the best option for daily transactions like street food, souvenirs, or tuk-tuk rides.
 Most vendors prefer cash, so make sure you’ve got it with you!

-Money-Saving Tips for Southeast Asia Travelers
+Extra Money-Saving Tips for Southeast Asia Travelers

 Managing money in Southeast Asia isn’t just about using the right payment methods; it’s also about smart budgeting and planning for the unexpected.
 Here are a few tips to stretch your money further while enjoying your travels!